NOW IN ALPHABETICAL ORDER!!

-Vietnam veteran "Four Leaf" Tayback's memoir, Tropic Thunder, is being made into a film.
-Director Damien Cockburn can’t control the cast of prima donnas.
+Vietnam veteran 'Four Leaf' Tayback's memoir, Tropic Thunder, is being made into a film, but Director Damien Cockburn can’t control the cast of prima donnas.
 Behind schedule and over budget, Cockburn is ordered by a studio executive to get filming back on track, or risk its cancellation.
-On Tayback's advice, Cockburn drops the actors into the middle of the jungle to film the remaining scenes.
-Unbeknownst to the actors and production, the group have been dropped in the middle of the Golden Triangle, the home of heroin-producing gangs.
+On Tayback's advice, Cockburn drops the actors into the middle of the jungle to film the remaining scenes but, unbeknownst to the actors and production, the group have been dropped in the middle of the Golden Triangle, the home of heroin-producing gangs.

 Well la-di-fuckin da.
 What a cracker jack!!

 It is disrespectful.
 It mocks itself and so many other films endlessly at every twist and turn.

 But who cares when it is so much rip roaring fun.